cristhereum/KipuBankV2/README.md

 # 🏦 KipuBank

-Decentralized bank vault smart contract developed in Solidity that allows users to deposit and withdraw ETH securely.
+Decentralized bank vault smart contract developed in Solidity that allows users to deposit and withdraw ETH and USDC securely.

 ## 📋 Contract Description